Best TV Service Providers for 2022: Plans, Prices, and More

 Some providers, like Xfinity, offer no-contract plans at a higher monthly fee.
 Often this fee is high (Xfinity’s is as much as 50% more).
 We recommend these only if you feel like you’ll be moving soon—or you’re living away from home for an extended period.

 Some providers will pay to get your business.
-Optimum, Astound Broadband, Spectrum, and Suddenlink all pay up to $500 to free you from your current contract.
+Optimum, Astound Broadband, and Spectrum all pay up to $500 to free you from your current contract.
 How nice is that?

 DVR specs and fees